 George received the 2019 Stars of the Industry Lifetime Achievement Award from the New Hampshire Lodging & Restaurant Association (NHLRA).

 Prior to joining Red Arrow Diner, Amanda worked as the Marketing and Office Manager for a commercial real estate company and also owned and operated her own catering business.
 She has spent ten years in the hospitality industry, and has always had a passion for food and cooking.
 Amanda embraces the daily challenges in the hospitality industry and welcomes the unexpected, whether it be a pie in the face for a fundraising event, SOS calls she receives from the diner locations, or menu changes that involve food tastings (her favorite!).
-Amanda considers her fellow employees at Red Arrow Diner her extended family and loves working with owners George Lawrence and Carol Lawrence, whom she has learned a great deal from thanks to their 40+ years in the restaurant business.
+Amanda considers her fellow employees at Red Arrow Diner her extended family and loves working with co-owners George Lawrence and Carol Lawrence, whom she has learned a great deal from thanks to their 40+ years in the restaurant business.

 Amanda graduated magna cum laude from Southern New Hampshire University in 2007 with a BS in Organizational Leadership with minors in Psychology and History.
 Amanda was named by the New Hampshire Lodging & Restaurant Association as the 2017 Stars of the Industry Restaurant Employee of the Year.
 She currently resides in southern New Hampshire, a place she is proud to call home throughout her childhood and now as an adult, building her career and family.
-In her spare time, Amanda loves to cook, travel and spend time with her beloved family: her husband of nine years, Michael, as well as her two daughters, Lyla and Olivia.
+In her spare time, Amanda loves to cook, travel and spend time with her beloved family: her husband, Michael, as well as her two daughters, Lyla and Olivia.

 Lee joined Red Arrow Diner as a part-time bookkeeper in July 2008 and was quickly promoted to full-time Account Controller due to her hard work and dedication to the position.
 In this role, Lee is responsible for the financials and accounting for all three diner locations, as well as downtown Manchester’s Midtown Café.
 She manages accounts receivable and accounts payable and is responsible for preparing monthly financial and Profit and Loss statements.
 Prior to joining Red Arrow Diner, Lee worked for a tax preparation firm in Manchester, NH and also did bookkeeping for local restaurants.
 It was during this time she met Carol Lawrence, owner of Red Arrow Diner.
 Carol learned of Lee’s accounting skills and didn’t hesitate to bring her on board.
 Lee considers her colleagues at Red Arrow Diner her second family and loves working for Carol and George.Lee is from Manchester and earned a Bachelors degree in Accounting from Saint Anselm College.
 She currently resides in Boise, Idaho with her husband and young daughter and travels back to New Hampshire frequently.